Co-Buchi Barrier Certificates for Discrete-time Dynamical Systems: Introduction

 While the state triplet approach is useful in verifying properties specified by automaton on finite words (especially properties that are specified by co-safe languages~\cite{kupferman_2001_model}) , it unfortunately faces limitations when dealing with general automata on infinite words.
 Note that the acceptance condition of automata over infinite words ask whether an accepting state is visited infinitely often, however this state triplet approach may be used to verify only those systems whose traces reach the accepting state of the automaton at most twice (cf. Subsection~\ref{subsec:triplet}).
-Secondly, note that this approach is independent of the runs in the automaton and of the initial states of the system, in the following way: one is required to break the edge pairs of a path regardless of what states of the automaton may be encountered before or after.
-We show (cf. Subsection~\ref{subsec:subsumption}) that our CBBC-based approach generalizes non-trivially the state triplet approach for discrete-time dynamical systems.

-Our notion of CBBCs is inspired by the ideas present in bounded synthesis~\cite{schewe_2007_bounded, filiot_2009_antichain, filiot_2011_antichains, bohy_2012_acacia+}, where one successively increases the bound on the number of times a region is visited.
-While~\cite{papusha_2016_automata, dimitrova_2014_deductive} rely on the product of the system with the automaton and thus might be less conservative in comparison to the state triplet approach, they do not allow the same degree of giving incremental guarantees, as one needs to unfold the automaton to increase the bound on the number of visits.
+Further this approach is independent of the runs in the automaton and of the initial states of the system, in the following way: one is required to break the edge pairs of a path regardless of what states of the automaton may be encountered before or after.
+We show (cf. Subsection~\ref{sec:subsumption}) that our CBBC-based approach generalizes the state triplet approach for discrete-time dynamical systems.
+The authors of~\cite{murali_2023_closure} present an approach to verify $\omega$-regular properties via transition invariants rather than state invariants.
+However, the complexity of the certificates is dependent on twice the number of dimensions of the system.
+Our notion of CBBCs is inspired by the ideas present in bounded synthesis~\cite{schewe_2007_bounded,filiot_2009_antichain,filiot_2011_antichains,bohy_2012_acacia+}, where one successively increases the bound on the number of times a region is visited.
+While the approach in~\cite{papusha_2016_automata} relies on the product of the system with the automaton and is thus less conservative in comparison to the state triplet approach, it does not allow the same degree of giving incremental guarantees, as one needs to unfold the automaton to increase the bound on the number of visits.
+The authors of \cite{dimitrova_2014_deductive} provide a notion of parity certificates to provide guarantees against parity automata via a combination of inductive invariants and ranking functions.
+CBBCs are not only sufficient but also necessary and rely only on safety arguments.
+Our notion of CBBCs have been extended to provide a compositional approach to synthesize controllers for large-scale systems represented as interconnections of smaller subsystems in \cite{galarza-jimenez_2024} as well as for data-driven and stochastic systems \cite{ajeleye2024data,ajeleye2024co}.